Jaingarveet/Agentic_Research_Team/demo_and_tests/test_2/README.md

 # Run Results & Execution Trace

-This directory contains artifacts and screenshots from a single successful execution of the Agentic Research Team pipeline.
+This directory contains artifacts and screenshots from the second successful execution of the Agentic Research Team pipeline.

+`INPUT TOPIC: Quantum Computing in Cryptography: Post-Quantum Migration Strategies, Risk Assessment, and Enterprise Preparedness for Critical Infrastructure`

 The run demonstrates:
 - Dynamic analyst generation